+Music: Count Us In (MCUI) is Australia’s biggest school initiative; celebrating music and music education across the country.
+The program comes together on our national Celebration Day when over half a million students sing the same song, on the same day, at the same time.
 The Program Song is at the heart of Music: Count Us In each year.
 It is a song written by students and written for students.
-The Music: Count Us In National Songwriting Competition is currently open to help us find the writers of the 2017 Program Song.
+The Music: Count Us In National Songwriting Competition is currently open to help us find the writers of the 2018 Program Song.
 Students must write a song to a brief to have they entry/entries considered.

 The program song will be learned and performed by students of all ages and abilities.
 We are looking for song entries written by students that are catchy, optimistic and upbeat.
 Your song should be positive and not too tricky.
 It can be in any style or genre but remember to consider what will be popular amongst young people all over the country.
 Send us a submission that demonstrates your ability to write for young people.

-- The 2017 Program Song will be developed collaboratively
+- The 2018 Program Song will be developed collaboratively

 - The song will be used to develop lesson plans and digital resources

-- Finalists will receive a fee for their contribution to the 2017 Program Song
+- Finalists will receive a fee for their contribution to the 2018 Program Song

 - Songwriters must be school students (P – 12) primary, secondary, home school etc.

-Submissions are due by 5pm Thursday 23 February 2017.
+- Submissions are due by 5pm Thursday 15 February 2018.

-Watch the 2016 Songwriting Workshop Video Below
+Watch the 2017 Songwriting Workshop Video Below